Poya-Faraji/nvim-dotfiles/README.md

 ### My nvim/nvchad configuraion files
-- I use this configs on arch linux (BTW) to easily pull and install my light editor anywhere I go.
+- I use these configs on arch linux (BTW) to easily pull and install my light editor anywhere I go.

 **This repo is supposed to be used as config by NvChad users!**